aoterodelaroza/acpdb/README.md

 structures each (this only works if the number of structures is greater than `ipack.i`).
 The `PACK` keyword invokes the `tar` utility through a `system()` call.

+#### Description of the Template Format

+The template file for WRITE is a plain text file containing keywords delimited by percent signs (`%keyword%`).
+These keywords are expanded by the database program.
+The available keywords are:

+- `%basename%`: the name of the structure in the database.

+- `%cell%`: a 3x3 matrix with the lattice vectors (same as in a POSCAR).

+- `%charge%`: the molecular charge.

+- `%mult%`: the molecular multiplicity.

+- `%nat%`: the number of atoms.

+- `%xyz%`: the block with the atomic coordinates.
+The format of each line is the atomic symbol followed by the x, y, and z coordinates.

+- `%vaspxyz%`: the coordinates block in POSCAR format.
+The first line is the atomic symbols for the species in the system.
+The second line is the number of atoms belonging to each species.
+Lastly, the coordinate block is given, as the x, y, and z coordinates of each atom.